naenumtou/ifrs9/README.md

   <img src="https://www.moodysanalytics.com/-/media/web-assets/publications/risk-perspectives/edition-images/v-data-management/articles/2-4-ifrs-9-expected-loss-impairment-model/fig-2-ifrs-9-workflow.png?modified=20150515184530" alt="ifrs 9 calculation workflow"/>
 </p>

 From this data, the Bank can implement models on PD, LGD, and EAD, combining external data such as macroeconomic forecasts to get 12-month and lifetime expected loss forecasts (discounted at current interest rates or EIR).
 Then, based on exposure and counterparty characteristics, allocation between stages 1, 2, and 3 sends the final EL provision to accounting systems.
-An example of such a calculation process would include:
-* The interest rate of each loan is used to calculate the discount rate.
-* EAD is calculated monthly for the next 360 months, based on the amortization of the contractual balance of the loan, plus up to six months of arrear payments.
-The PD is derived from a default curve calibrated for the portfolio.
-The age of the loan will give the starting point on the default curve.
-This PD is then scaled to the loan, using the Basel point-in-time PD.
-The LGD is derived from the loan-to-value (LTV) using a lookup table.
-The LTV uses the value of the property covering the loan and takes into account EAD from all other loans eventually covered by this property.
-The expected loss for each of the next 360 months is the product EAD*PD*LGD divided by the discount rate.h The EL is then summed up for the first 12 months and for the full life of the loan.
-These two figures can then be used by accounting systems.